English is not by force: Ike shades Mercy as he complains about Ka3na's accent

 Beyond the controversies and drama on the Big Brother Naija Lockdown season reunion, the accents on the show have been a source of comic relief for Nigerians.

-Ka3na has been laughed at for dropping differnt accents at differnt times on the show and 2019 ex-housemate, Ike Onyema has joined those who have reacted.
+Ka3na has been laughed at for dropping different accents at different times on the show and 2019 ex-housemate, Ike Onyema has joined those who have reacted.

 Ike shades Mercy